Martinez-Gregorio-Hector/workflow_to_analysis_WES/README.md

 # **Workflow to analysis WES**

-This is a tutorial to analysis whole-exome-sequencing (WES), the coding region of genome.
+This is a tutorial to analysis whole-exome-sequencing (WES).

 You can implement the workflow presented below.
 Directory [**/bin**](https://github.com/Martinez-Gregorio-Hector/workflow_to_analysis_WES/tree/master/bin) contains the script to analysis WES